 Education Analytics: Empowering Education With Data Analytics

-Education needs new ways of thinking, new ways of doing and new ways to evaluate and demonstrate impact
+Education needs new ways of thinking, new ways of doing, and new ways to evaluate and demonstrate the impact

 The current education system is majorly based upon two activities.